6 Factors Of Academic Achievement To Guide Your Teaching

 Those things are great, but if there isn’t alignment between the practice and the standard, the mastery isn’t going to show because what the students aren’t mastering the standard, but rather thinking, making, and creating.
 Understanding by Design’s Backwards Planning makes a lot of sense here.
 As in, do it.

-Consider Using: Understand by Design, especially the Backwards Planning thinking.
+Consider Using: Understand by Design, especially Backward Planning thinking.

-A climate of assessment provides usable data that teacher’s can grab-and-use to revise planned instruction.
+A climate of assessment and ways to measure understanding provide usable data that teachers can grab-and-use to revise planned instruction.
 Fresh, trustworthy, and relevant data teachers can use and students can understand to let them know what should come next.
 If it doesn’t answer that question–what now?–it’s an assessment of narrow value.

 Data as in, units, lessons, and activities are designed to flexibly respond to that data in authentic ways without leaving it all on the teacher’s shoulders to do so on the fly–or, worse, at the local “data team” meeting.

-Consider Using: Exit-Slip Teaching (we’re working on a model that might help here), edtech that can help aggregate and report usable data consistently.
+Consider Using: Exit-Slip Teaching (we’re working on a model that might help here), technology that can help aggregate and report usable data consistently.

 Consider using: RAFT assignments

-Student effort as in, helping students developing intrinsic motivation.
+Student motivation as in, helping students developing intrinsic motivation.

-Student effort as in, supporting students emotionally, metacognitively, and intellectually to give themselves to the process of mastering academic content.
+Student motivation as in, supporting students emotionally, metacognitively, and intellectually to give themselves to the process of mastering academic content.

-Student effort is everything.
-Teaching with engagement is like tweeting constantly with zero followers.
+A student’s ‘motivation’ is everything.
+Teaching without engagement is like tweeting constantly with zero followers.
 Singing to an empty stadium.
-Dancing alone in the dark.
-We often use words and phrases like “student engagement,” student-centeredness, curiosity, and so on–and all of these are great.
-But a motivated student with zero technology, limited resources, and even a novice teacher will perform light years better than an apathetic student in a “21st century classroom.”
+We often use words and phrases like student engagement, student-centeredness, curiosity, and so on–and all of these are great.
+But a motivated student with zero technology and limited resources and support will perform light years better than an apathetic student in a ’21st-century classroom.’